-FDA allows use of over-the-counter home test for COVID-19
+Over-the-counter home test for COVID-19 gets US green light

 WASHINGTON (AP) — The first home test for COVID-19 that doesn’t require a prescription will soon be on U.S. store shelves.

-U.S. officials Tuesday authorized the rapid coronavirus test which can be done entirely at home.
-The announcement by the Food and Drug Administration represents another important — though incremental — step in U.S. efforts to expand testing options.
+U.S. regulators Tuesday authorized the rapid coronavirus test, which can be done entirely at home.
+The announcement by the Food and Drug Administration represents another important — though incremental — step in efforts to expand testing options.

 The agency’s action allows the test to be sold in places like drugstores “where a patient can buy it, swab their nose, run the test and find out their results in as little as 20 minutes,” said FDA Commissioner Stephen Hahn, in a statement.

-Regulators granted emergency use for a similar test last month, but that one requires a doctor’s prescription.
+Regulators granted emergency use for a similar home test last month, but that one requires a doctor’s prescription.

 Initial supplies of the over-the-counter test will be limited.
 Australian manufacturer Ellume said it expects to produce 3 million tests next month before ramping up production over the first half of 2021.

-A company spokesperson said the test will be priced around $30 and be available at pharmacies and online.
-The test connects to a digital app to help users interpret the results.
+A company spokesperson said the test will be priced around $30 and be available at pharmacies and for purchase online.

+The kit includes a nasal swab, a chemical solution and a testing strip.
+The test connects digitally to a smart phone app that displays the results and then helps interpret the results.
+Users can also connect with a health professional via the app.

+For months, health experts have stressed the need for fast, widespread home testing so that people can screen themselves and avoid contact with others if they have an infection.
+But the vast majority of tests still require a nasal swab performed by a health processional that must be processed at high-tech laboratories.
+That typically means waiting days for the results.
+About 25 tests allow people to collect their own sample at home— a nasal swab or saliva — but then that’s shipped to a lab.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.